Kpeeler51/DjangoTrader/README.md

 Source code hosted at <https://github.com/Kpeeler51/DjangoTrader>

 Demo website hosted at <https://djangotrader.onrender.com>
+Demo website hosted on a free account so it will be slow to load and boot up after inactivity.

 * enter homepage and input desired stock symbol for information
 * Click register button and input user information to register for an account.